ShizukaDonaghue/luve/TESTING.md

 * **_As a Shopper, I can post a product review so that I can share my feedback for the product with others._**

     The product review form is available for users who are logged in next to the review section.
-Users have the option to add comments or just rate the product.
+Users have the option to add a review and/or rate the product.
 Once the form is completed, the review is posted on the site and the user is notified.

     <img src="docs/images/testing/product-review.png" width=700>